Bachelor of Media and Communication

 You can complement your media and communications subjects with a range of electives including politics, languages, media production, history and English, or by choosing electives from across the University in areas such as economics, commerce, science, information technology and health.
 You'll also develop an understanding of the media's social, political and economic roles, and the role you will play as a media and communications specialist.

 VCE Units 3 and 4: a study score of at least 30 in English (EAL) or at least 25 in English other than EAL.

-You'll be skilled to take up roles in TV and audio production, digital content, film making, screenwriting, social media and emerging digital content production platforms.
+Depending on which major you enrol in, you'll be skilled to take up roles in TV and audio production, digital content, screenwriting, reporting, social media and emerging digital content production platforms and developing public relations campaigns.
+Our journalism graduates have gone on to roles in print, broadcast and online journalism.
 Our media graduates have gone on to work as an Executive Producer with Channel 9 and an event consultant at International Musicians League, New York.

 The Bachelor of Media and Communication (Public Relations) is accredited by the Public Relations Institute of Australia (PRIA).
 Membership may require an application to the professional body and may have additional or ongoing requirements beyond the completion of the degree.
 Please contact the relevant professional body for details.

 Scholarships are available for both current and future students.
 Find out what La Trobe scholarship opportunities might be available to you.